KANH12/Air-Quality-Analysis/README.md

      * Handle missing values and rename columns
      * Filter invalid values (to avoid meaningless or corrupted data)
      * Prepare structured data for analysis

+   *`No additional transformations were applied because the dataset already contained all required columns`*

 3. **Load**